Reproduction, Parenting, and Health

 I have also collected genetic data and data on mating strategies and attractiveness.

-- Kushnick G, Chabot-Hanowell B, Kim J, Magnano V, and Oláh K, in prep.
-Maternal care decisions in five societies.
+- Kushnick G, Chabot-Hanowell B, Kim J, Langstieh B, Magnano V, and Oláh K, in prep.
+Maternal care decisions in seven societies.

 - van Oven, M., Hammerle, J.M., van Schoor, M., et al. 2011.
 Unexpected island effects at an extreme: reduced Y-chromosome and mitochondrial DNA diversity in Nias.
 Molecular Biology and Evolution 23: 297-321.